perkeep/perkeep/doc/environment-vars.md

 `CAMLI_DISABLE_IMPORTERS` (bool)
 : If true, importers are disabled (at least automatic background importing, e.g. at start-up).
 Mostly for debugging.

-`CAMLI_FAST_DEV` (bool)
-: Used by dev/demo.sh for giving presentations with devcam server/put/etc for faster pre-built builds, without calling make.go.

 `CAMLI_FORCE_OSARCH` (bool)
   Used by make.go to force building an unrecommended OS/ARCH pair.